Andresp08/hookbank-web/README.md

 ## Welcome! 👋

-## This is a dinamic project using React Js, Tailwind Css for user interface design, Prisma as Database service and more.
+## This is a dinamic project using React Js, Tailwind Css for user interface design, modern UX/UI and more.

 ### This project contains: